Lama06/Schneckenhaus/README.md

 ### Creating Custom Shells

 You first have to build a template for your custom shell type.
-When the custom shell type is instantiated, e.g. through crafting, a copy of the template is created in the snails shell world.
+When the custom shell type is instantiated, e.g. through crafting, a copy of the template is created in the snail shell world.

 The template can be built in any world, but it is advisable to build it in the snail shell world.
 To do that, execute `/sh tp world schneckenhaus` to be teleported to the default snail shell world.